AnnaWiktoria/syria-wells-prototype-pwa/README.md

 - One-time legend shown on first launch to reduce cognitive load later
 - Emoji-based symbols instead of icon fonts for faster recognition and better performance

+## Inclusive & Accessible Design
+- RTL Adaptation:The interface automatically mirrors itself (margins, icons, text direction) when switching to Arabic.
+- Typography: Arabic fonts are dynamically scaled up and line-height is increased to ensure legibility compared to Latin script.
+- Color Blindness Safety: The "Contaminated" pin uses a distinct shape (internal dot) + color (Purple) to ensure safety warnings are visible to everyone.
+- High contrast for readability.

 ## Offline behavior